tweag/asterius/docs/ahc-link.md

 ### `--binaryen`

 Use the binaryen backend for generating `.wasm` files.
+Also note that with the binaryen backend, we use the binaryen relooper instead of our own relooper, which at the moment may give better runtime performance.

-If you observe any different behavior of output code when this option is on, it's a bug!
+If you observe any different runtime behavior of output code when this option is on, it's a bug!

 ### `--debug`